Galactic Archaeology with Gaia: Characterization of -Sausage-Enceladus

 The contribution of dark matter from the GS/E to the inner parts of the Milky Way halo is expected to be small \citep[see e.g.][]{Fattahi2019}.
 However, the contribution could be enough to provide a non-axisymmetric component to the dark matter distribution \citep{Han2022}, which may have important implications for direct detection experiments on Earth \citep[see e.g.][]{Evans2019, Necib2019}.
 Moreover, a `tilted' dark matter halo can induce a warp and flare in the Galactic disc \citep[see e.g.][]{Han2023, Han2023b}.

 Finally, it is also worth considering what the gas content of the GS/E progenitor was.
 The early nature of the merger strongly suggests that the progenitor was gas-rich, but where and when was the gas lost?
 Could it contribute to (or re-start) the Galactic star formation?
 Does the two infall model of the Galaxy \citep{Chiappini1997} still hold weight in light of the apparent gas-rich GS/E merger?
+Can the GS/E GC population be used to estimate the gas mass of the progenitor \citep{Valenzuela2024}?